Managing Virtual Edges and Virtual Edge Nodes

 Edit Virtual Edge: Change the Virtual Edge Host Name or Description.

-Delete Virtual Edge: Deletes the Virtual Edge if acceptable conditions are met (ie. no dependent VENs)
+Delete Virtual Edge: Deletes the Virtual Edge if acceptable conditions are met (ie. no dependent VENs).

 View Virtual Edge Node: Opens the details view for the selected Virtual Edge.
-This action performs the same function as clicking on the Virtual Edge name or IP Address in the table.
+This action performs the same function as clicking on the Virtual Edge Node name or IP Address in the table.

 Edit Virtual Edge Node: Change the Virtual Edge Node Description, Flow Exporter, Login Credentials, Site Label or Distribution Zone.